All about the Louisiana Purchase

 The Revolt in Haiti

-After discovering a secret transfer of the territory from Spain to France in the Treaty of San Ildefonso, the Americans became concerned as Spain was viewed a much more palatable neighbor than the French.
+After discovering a secret transfer of territory from Spain to France in the Treaty of San Ildefonso, the Americans became concerned, as Spain was viewed as a much more palatable neighbor than France.

 While France initially denied any treaty, Rufus King (an American ambassador) made President Jefferson aware that the land deal had occurred.
 King later found a copy of the treaty and delivered it to Secretary of State James Madison and President Jefferson.

 Consequently, Jefferson and Madison determined to pursue a foreign policy that was reasonably friendly towards France.
-They decided to appoint a Robert R. Livingston as Ambassador to Paris in order to negotiate a land purchase that would include the port of New Orleans.
+They decided to appoint Robert R. Livingston as Ambassador to Paris to negotiate a land purchase that would include the port of New Orleans.

 Why Did France Think the Louisiana Purchase Was a Good Deal?

 The treaty doubled the size of the United States.
-The land stretched from the Mississippi to the Rocky Mountains and from the Gulf of Mexico to what is now the Canadian border.
+The land stretched from the Mississippi to the Rocky Mountains and from the Gulf of Mexico to the Canadian border.

-When the French and Americans discussed the deal, the Americans planned to only purchase the port of New Orleans or not much more.
+When the French and Americans discussed the deal, the Americans planned to purchase only the port of New Orleans, or perhaps a little more.
 They were caught off guard when the French representative offered up the entire territory.

 American representatives James Monroe and Robert Livingston were pleasantly surprised and immediately agreed to the deal, even though it cost more than their initial budget.

-James Monroe and Robert Livingston had been instructed to spend up to $10 million to buy only West Florida and New Orleans.
-It was by far the biggest increase in United States territory since the American Revolution.
+They had been instructed to spend up to $10 million to buy only West Florida and New Orleans.
+It was by far the most significant increase in United States territory since the American Revolution

 The Fate of American Indian Territory

 Many of the Native Americans were removed by force or via unequal treaties.
-The United States spent a lot more than the initial $15 million bringing the land west of the Mississippi Valley under their control.
-Today, there are 15 states that belonged entirely or partly to what was formerly the Louisiana territory.
+The United States spent far more than the initial $15 million to bring the land west of the Mississippi Valley under its control.
+Today, 15 states are entirely or partly part of what was formerly the Louisiana Territory.